dagraham/plm-dgraham/README.md

 ## History

 Some variant of this program has been used since 2014 to schedule tennis doubles matches for a group of around 30 players.
-Play takes place weekly on the same weekday and time and the schedules are made for a three months (one quarter) at a time.
+Play takes place weekly on Tuesdays using as many courts as necessary and the schedules are made for a three months (one quarter) at a time.
+More recently, smaller Monday and Friday groups have been added using at most one court.
 The process involved these steps.

 - Obtain a list of the dates that each player cannot play.
 - Randomly sort available players for each date into groups of 4 taking account of previous pairings.